-Meet the March Scope’s Top Reticle Designer – Yoshie
+Meet the March Scope’s Multitasking Specialist / Reticle Manager – Yoshie

-Meet the Reticle Designer / Multitasking Specialist – Director Morimasa Yoshie
+Meet the Reticle Manager / Multitasking Specialist – Director Morimasa Yoshie

 Yoshie is one of the founders (Shimizu, Nishikubo, Yoshie) of DEON – Deon Optical Design Corporation which is the manufacturer of March Scopes.

 Why did you decide to launch a new business?

 I was in charge of production management for an optical company which supplies OEM products to world’s top class rifle scope companies.
 It was fulfilling and I worked at the company for more than 30 years, but I came to realize the limitations of what I can do there.
 That’s why I’ve decided to start our own company with my fellow friends.
 I wanted to work with no limits.
 I wanted to use the best material and to assemble the rifle scopes all by expert craftsmen’s hands.
 At the former company we had restrictions for material cost and labor fee.
 Of course that’s nothing out of the ordinary, but I wanted to create rifle scopes with ultimate premium quality.
 For the first 3 years until we were really able to manufacture our original scopes, we would gather at a rental house/office and talk about our ideas.
 That still stays with me as a good memory.